Synagogue of Santa María la Blanca

+The Synagogue of Santa María la Blanca (Sinagoga de Santa María La Blanca), also known as the Ibn Shoshan Synagogue, is a former Jewish congregation and synagogue, located at 4 Calle Reyes Católicos, in the historic old city of Toledo, in the province of Castilla-La Mancha, Spain.

-The synagogue is located in the former Jewish quarter of the city, between the Monastery of San Juan de los Reyes and the Synagogue of El Transito.
+The synagogue is located in the former Jewish quarter of the city between the Monastery of San Juan de los Reyes and the Synagogue of El Tránsito.
 It is one of three preserved synagogues constructed by Jews in a Mudéjar or Moorish style under the rule of the Christian Kingdom of Castile.
+In 1930, the building was added to the list of monuments of Spanish Cultural Heritage (Bien de Interés Cultural).